-Talk to your loved one when she’s ready and willing.
-Opt to chat in a place where she feels comfortable -- for example, her own home, instead of a public space.
+Talk to your loved one when they are ready and willing.
+Opt to chat in a place where they feel comfortable -- for example, their own home, instead of a public space.
 It’s best to avoid places where food is involved, such as a restaurant.

 Don’t say: “You have to get help.”

-Your loved one might not be ready to get help -- or even admit that she has a problem.
-It’s up to her to decide she wants to get better.
+Your loved one might not be ready to get help -- or even admit that they have a problem.
+It’s up to them to decide they want to get better.

-Let her know that you’ll support her if and when she wants help.
+Let them know that you’ll support them if and when they want help.
 One way to do this is to always avoid “you statements.”
 For example, “You’re eating too much,” or “You’re worrying me.”
 Instead, use “I statements” -- “I’m worried about you.
 I'm here if you want to talk.”

 Don’t say anything about weight.

-Never mention your loved one’s weight, regardless of whether she looks thinner, heavier, or the same as usual.
+Never mention your loved one’s weight, regardless of whether they look thinner, heavier, or the same as usual.

 Don’t say anything about food choices.

-Even if your loved one is trying not to binge or has recovered from binge eating disorder, it’s not up to you to criticize, praise, or judge her food choices.
-Leave that up to her therapist, dietitian, or treatment team.
+Even if your loved one is trying not to binge or has recovered from binge eating disorder, it’s not up to you to criticize, praise, or judge their food choices.
+Leave that up to their therapist, dietitian, or treatment team.